bengarrett/retrotxtjs/README.md

 #### Character and encoding limitations

 RetrotxtJS assumes your webserver loads any CP-437 preformatted text as Windows-1252.
-That may not be the case on some configurations, and RetrotxtJS may not work correctly.
+That may not be the case on some server configurations, and RetrotxtJS will not work correctly.

 Unicode (and thus UTF-8) is backwardly compatible with [ASCII (Basic Latin)](https://unicode.org/charts/PDF/U0000.pdf), [ISO-8859-1 (Latin-1 Supplement)](https://unicode.org/charts/PDF/U0080.pdf) but not with CP-437.

 A few code points that CP-437 uses for display characters are control characters in most other situations.

-- `0009` in use by the ○ character is in use as a `\t` horizontal tab control.
+- `0009` in use by the ○ character is a `\t` horizontal tab control.
-- `000A` in use by the ◙ character is in use as a `\n` newline line feed.
+- `000A` in use by the ◙ character is a `\n` newline line feed.
-- `000D` in use by the ♪ character is in use as a `\r` newline carriage return.
+- `000D` in use by the ♪ character is a `\r` newline carriage return.

-* `001B` in use by the ← character is displayed in RetrotxtJS and the escape control used by ANSI text.
+* `001B` is displayed as the ← character but is the escape control used by ANSI text.
-* `001A` in use by the → character is sometimes an MS-DOS [End-of-file marker](https://en.wikipedia.org/wiki/End-of-file).
+* `001A` is displayed as the → character but is sometimes an MS-DOS [End-of-file marker](https://en.wikipedia.org/wiki/End-of-file).

 ## License